Should I Start A Relationship Blog? 10 Reasons Why Writing About Your Partner Helps

-Before you go to that extreme, though, give therapy a try, whether it’s individual or couple’s therapy.
+Before you go to that extreme, though, you may want to give therapy a try, whether it’s individual or couples therapy.
 You may be surprised at how some of your relationship woes can be fixed with a little outside perspective.
 These are some of the signs of a failing relationship:

 If you feel that your relationship isn’t as strong as it once was, sit down with your partner and talk to them.
 They may not even realize that anything is wrong until you mention it.
-Sometimes, people can be oblivious when they think everything is going well.
-From there you can try to spend more time with each other and try to rekindle the romance if you choose.
-If all else fails, couple’s counseling is always a viable and usually effective route to take.
+Sometimes, people can be oblivious and believe everything is going well.
+Once everything is out in the open, you can try to spend more time with each other and attempt to rekindle the romance, if you choose.
+If all else fails, couples counseling is always a viable and often an effective route to take.

 How does grief affect your relationship?

 Everyone is different, and because of that, everyone processes grief differently.
 Some people are more likely to want to reach out for comfort and support, whereas others may be more likely to retreat into themselves.
 It is important to know how your partner deals with grief and trauma, just as it is important for them to understand your coping methods.